Kristina01111000/Drws_site/README.md

 - clean up scorecard paragraphs on page
 - add pdf of scorecard directions
 - add join here at bottom of front page menu

-- switched homepage, and logo link -> other pages added to not redirect? score card, documentary
-	- I would add the documentary to the bottom of the page, not a link

-- fix redirects so login page is added to it (and start redirect again)

 Next call: